jhderojasUVa/UVa_Components/news/README.md

 # UX

 We don't have information about it.
+Only a GIF that shows the transition of the new element with image but nothing who tells us what happens with size of the image, size of the text, what happens if the size don't match and so on...

 # UI